Join

 One of the most important things we can do is monitor how avian flu is impacting our seabird colonies.
 Knowing how it spreads and looking at natural immunity will help shape long-term responses to the disease.

-Avian flu has badly hit the guillemots of St Abb’s Head NNR – 65 dead chicks were counted in just one day.
+Avian flu badly hit the guillemots of St Abb’s Head NNR – 65 dead chicks were counted in just one day.

 • An end to sand eel fishing